h3l2f/h3l2f/README.md

 # About ME
 - I'm from Vietnam
-- Three years of experience with [Python](https://python.org), almost one year with fullend.
+- Three years of experience with [Python](https://python.org), almost one year with fullstack web developer.
 - I am currently learning [C++](cplusplus.com)

 # Social Media